Caffeine is a stimulant, found in different amounts, in coffee, black and green tea, energy drinks, some soft drinks, and in chocolate.

 High doses of caffeine might affect the quality of sperm but it’s unclear if this affects men’s fertility.

-Although experts can’t say exactly how caffeine might affect a woman’s fertility they agree that high doses are likely to have some negative effects.
+Although experts can’t say exactly how caffeine might affect a woman’s fertility and the health of the baby, they agree that high doses are likely to have some negative effects.

 What you can do